Armagh Observatory: History

-In 1949, a plan was put forth to establish an Armagh Planetarium.
-Eventually, in 1968 the Planetarium was founded, under its first Director, Patrick Moore.
+A plan was announced in 1949 to establish an Armagh Planetarium.
+After many years work the Planetarium opened in 1968, its first director was Patrick Moore.
 It celebrated its 50th anniversary in 2018.

 In 2018, the observatory was given an award by Centennial Weather Station Award from the World Meteorological Organisation for 224 years of unbroken weather recordings.
 The records go back to 1794 and are also made available on the internet in the early 21st century.

 In modern times the Observatory along with the nearby Planetarium and 14-acre Astropark are noted tourist attraction and education centre.
 The gardens, historical telescopes, and various astronomically related devices such as sundials are among some of the exhibits for visitors.